Speech Technology

 Automatic Speech Recognition (ASR).
 This acronym is commonly synonymous with “speech recognition” in which the machine decodes human speech.
 Other specific types of ASR include continuous speech recognition, speaker independent, and speaker dependent recognition.

-ASR Engine
+ASR ENGINE

 Term to describe the core code and functionality of the ASR system.